C-Loftus/sight-free-talon/docs/src/quickstart.md

 # Installing

+First, clone the [Talon community script repository](https://github.com/talonhub/community).
+That is the sole OS-agnostic dependency of this project.

-This repository is in frequent development.
-I suggest using git to clone the repository into your user directory by running the following,
+Next, clone this repository into your user directory by running the following,

 ```
 git clone https://github.com/C-Loftus/sight-free-talon